naserabu-aws/video-distillation/video-transcriber/README.md

 1. Add authentication using Amazon Cognito
 2. Create a transcription viewer component in the frontend
+3. Add a highlights viewer component in the frontend
-3. Add support for transcription in multiple languages
+4. Add support for transcription in multiple languages
-4. Implement transcription job status monitoring
+5. Implement transcription job status monitoring
-5. Add automated tests for both frontend and backend components
+6. Add automated tests for both frontend and backend components
-6. Fix the unused variable warning in `App.js`
+7. Fix the unused variable warning in `App.js`
-7. Add video playback with synchronized transcription
+8. Add video playback with synchronized transcription
-8. Implement CloudWatch alarms for monitoring and alerts
+9. Implement CloudWatch alarms for monitoring and alerts
+10. Support custom prompts for the highlight extraction process

+## Environment Variables for NovaHighlightsLambda

+The NovaHighlightsLambda function requires the following environment variables:

+- `VIDEO_BUCKET`: S3 bucket containing uploaded videos (default: video-transcription-bucket-1747461583)
+- `TRANSCRIPT_BUCKET`: S3 bucket containing transcription files (default: video-transcription-bucket-1747461583)
+- `HIGHLIGHTS_BUCKET`: S3 bucket where extracted highlights will be stored (default: video-transcription-bucket-1747461583)
+- `MODEL_ID`: Bedrock model ID to use (default: amazon.nova-premier-v1:0)
+- `AWS_REGION`: AWS region where resources are deployed (default: us-east-1)

+## IAM Permissions for NovaHighlightsLambda

+The NovaHighlightsLambda function requires the following IAM permissions:

+- S3 permissions: GetObject, ListBucket, PutObject, ListObjects, ListObjectsV2
+- Amazon Bedrock permissions: bedrock:InvokeModel, bedrock-runtime:InvokeModel
+- CloudWatch Logs permissions: CreateLogGroup, CreateLogStream, PutLogEvents

+All of these permissions are defined in the `nova-highlights-lambda-policy.json` file.

 ## Workspace Setup Notes